Khatabook raises $25M to help businesses in India record financial transactions digitally and accept online payments – TechCrunch

 Even as tens of millions of Indians have come online for the first time in recent years, most businesses in the nation remain offline.
 They continue to rely on long notebooks to keep a log of their financial transactions.
-A nine-month old startup that is digitizing the bookkeeping and allowing merchants to accept online payments just raised a significant amount of capital.
+A nine-month old startup that is helping them digitize their bookkeeping and accept online payments just raised a significant amount of capital to expand its operations.

 Khatabook, a Bangalore-based startup, said on Tuesday it has raised $25 million in a new financing round.
 The Series A round for the startup was funded by GGV Capital, Partners of DST Global, RTP Ventures, Sequoia India, Tencent, and Y Combinator.
-A clutch of high-profile angel investors including Amrish Rau, Anand Chandrasekharan, Deep Nishar, Gokul Rajaram, Jitendra Gupta, Kunal Bahl, and Kunal Shah also participated in the round.
+A clutch of high-profile angel investors including Gokul Rajaram, James Viraldi, Aditya Agarwal, Sriram Krishnan, Amrish Rau, Anand Chandrasekharan, Deep Nishar, Gokul Rajaram, Jitendra Gupta, Kunal Bahl, and Kunal Shah also participated in the round.
 The startup has raised $29 million to date.

-Khatabook operates an eponymous Android app that allows small and medium businesses to keep a log of their financial transactions and accept payments online.
+Khatabook operates an eponymous Android app that allows micro, small and medium-sized businesses to keep a digital log of their financial transactions and accept payments online.
 The app, which was launched on Google Play Store in December last year, has amassed 5 million merchants from more than 3,000 cities, towns, and villages in India, Ravish Naresh, cofounder and CEO of Khatabook, told TechCrunch in an interview this week.

-The app, which does not charge merchants, was used to process transactions worth more than $3 billion in August, said Naresh.
+The app, which supports 11 languages, was used to process transactions worth more than $3 billion in August, said Naresh.
 Most merchants in developing markets are currently not online.
 They continue to rely on logging their financial transactions — credit, for instance — on notebooks and pieces of paper.
 As you can imagine, this methodology is not structured.

 Even as Reliance Jio, a telecom operator launched by India’s richest man Mukesh Ambani, upended the Indian market and brought tens of millions of Indians online for the first time in last three years, most businesses in the country are still carrying out their operations without the use of any technology, said Naresh.
 “Could we build an app that makes it very easy for merchants to digitize their bookkeeping?” he said.